Regulation glossary hub

 strategic raw material

-A CRMA list-based category for raw materials considered strategically important for green, digital, defence, and aerospace technologies.
+A CRMA material category for raw materials with high strategic importance to EU green, digital, defence, and aerospace technologies.

 EU Critical Raw Materials Act